Core-Bioinformatics/ClustAssess/README.md

 This repo contains the ClustAssess R package, which provides a set of tools for evaluating clustering robustness.

+Please check the [ClustAssessPy](https://github.com/Core-Bioinformatics/ClustAssessPy) module for a Python implementation of the ClustAssess package.

 - [The Tools](#the-tools)
   * [Proportion of Ambiguously Clustered Pairs (PAC)](#proportion-of-ambiguously-clustered-pairs-pac)
   * [Element Centric Clustering Similarity (ECS)](#element-centric-clustering-similarity-ecs)